MkMaks/customtools/README.md

 ## Help
 Brief description of added features is available as tooltips.
 You need to hold your cursor on selected button to show the tooltip.
 If there is F1 sign in the tooltip you can pres F1 button on your keyboard to access video manual on [youtube](https://www.youtube.com/channel/UC-2clftP15_4WdFUmyVWCkQ/featured).
 ## Installation
+* Close all instances of Revit.
-* Check whether you have the latest version of [pyRevit](https://github.com/eirannejad/pyRevit/releases).
-If not uninstall the old version.
+* If you have pyRevit installed uninstall it.
+* Download and instal [pyRevit CLI](https://github.com/eirannejad/pyRevit/releases) (not pyRevit).
 * Download the latest version of [CustomTools](https://bitbucket.org/davidvadkerti/customtools/downloads/?tab=tags).
 * Install the extension.
 Preferred way is to run file **pyRevit&CustomToolsInstall**.
-Run file *CustomToolsInstal* only if pyRevit is allready installed on your machine.
+Run file *CustomToolsInstall* only if pyRevit is allready installed on your machine and you want to repair just CustomTools installation (in this case Revit can be running).
-* Reload pyRevit (pyRevit tab>Reload).
+* If Revit was running during installation reload pyRevit now(pyRevit tab>Reload).
 * CustomTools checks for updates on system startup.
 If there is update available it will be automatically installed.